I’ve read all of the commentary on Google App Engine and most people agree: it’s a competition for Amazon’s AWS. Or a copy-cat.

 GAE levels the playing field.
 Once people learn GAE some aspects of developement will be much easier e.g. you’ll no longer need to be accomplished DBA, unix admin, Apache and MySQL deployment master combined into one.
 Being a Python programmer will be enough.

 When each app will be incredibly easy to install, more people will do it and apps will be competing on their looks.
 Barrier to experimentation and creating new variations will be dramatically lowered.

-GAE will create a market for deployable apps and where's the demand, there'll be supply.
+GAE will create a market for deployable apps and where’s the demand,

 Everybody is focused on the startup angle of GAE - how it will enable easy scalability for new web services but I think they’re all missing the point (and therefore I’m smarter than everybody else).
 I say that GAE will be much bigger as a service for running personal applications like blogs, websites, wikis etc. (assuming that Google will remain as generous as they are now with their free plan).

 I’m sure that Microsoft works on a similar platform - they used to be the kings of the platform so they should understand what the right model is, but Google not only is first to market but their willingness to be a loss leader might throw a wrench into Microsoft’s plans.
 I doubt they factored hosting small fish for free into their plans.

 Those are indeed exciting times and I almost wish I lived in the future, when I can get my hands on non-beta version of GAE.

 |« Remapping Page Up and Page Down on Mac to move a cursor||•||gflags - a debugging story »|